 When installing heat sinks for Versal devices, a suitable thermal interface material (TIM) must be used.
 This thermal material significantly aids the transfer of heat from the component to the heat sink.

 For lidless and bare-die flip-chip BGAs, the surface of the silicon contacts the heat sink.
 For lidded flip-chip BGAs, the lid contacts the heat sink.
 The surface size of the lidless or bare-die flip-chip BGA and lidded flip-chip BGAs are different.
-Xilinx recommends a different type of thermal material for long-term use with each type of flip-chip BGAs package.
+AMD recommends a different type of thermal material for long-term use with each type of flip-chip BGAs package.

 Thermal interface material is needed because even the largest heat sink and fan cannot effectively cool an Versal device unless there is good physical contact between the base of the heat sink and the top of the Versal device.
 The surfaces of both the heat sink and the Versal device silicon are not absolutely smooth.
 This surface roughness is observed when examined at a microscopic level.
 Because surface roughness reduces the effective contact area, attaching a heat sink without a thermal interface material is not sufficient due to inadequate surface contact.